 You’ll find three boards in most condops.
 The first is a condo board, which represents the commercial spaces as well as the co-op portion of the building.

 The second is strictly a commercial board and handles any issues directly related to the commercial spaces.
 And the third is elected by the shareholders to preside over the residential units, making decisions regarding common areas such as the laundry room, storage, hallways, etc.

 It’s a myth that all condops have less stringent rules than co-ops.
-It’s likely that those operating as co-ops will enforce the same rules, e.g., the two-year maximum to sublet, and specifics of dog ownership.
-Similar to co-ops, condops operating as co-ops require board interviews.
+Those operating as co-ops will likely enforce the same laws, e.g., the two-year maximum to sublet, and specifics of dog ownership.
+Similar to cooperatives, condops operating as co-ops require board interviews.

 Many condops function as condos, however, and have liberal policies, such as no board interviews and less restrictive rules regarding pets and sublet policies.

-With regards to repairs, how does one classify capital improvements as the co-op’s responsibility, the condo’s responsibility, or a commercial responsibility?
-It’s not unheard of for the three boards to be at odds regarding certain building issues, such as refurbishing elevators.
+With regards to repairs, how does one classify capital improvements as the co-op’s responsibility, the condo’s responsibility, or financial responsibility?
+It’s not unheard of for the three boards to be at odds regarding specific building issues, such as refurbishing elevators.
 For this reason, it’s best to speak with the managing agent to find out the political stance of the building before adding a condop to your shortlist or making an offer on a unit in a condop building.

 As far as price, condops should run in the same range as condos.
 Financing a condop apartment will likely be easier than financing a co-op.
 It’s not uncommon for the required percentage down to be lower (many co-ops require 25 percent or higher.)
 Most lenders will treat a condop like a co-op.
 Some lenders, however, may not be familiar with the workings of a condop and may need an explanation.
 As long as a condop meets Fanny Mae guidelines, there shouldn’t be issues during the underwriting process.